Althea Gibson: Early life and education

 Gibson had a very aggressive style of play, which would still be out of place even today.
-She had a powerful and versitile serve that she could use to manipulate her opponent's position on the court, leaving her with space to make an easy point.
+She had a powerful and versatile serve that she could use to manipulate her opponent's position on the court, leaving her with space to make an easy point.
 Gibson played close to the net, preferring to make points herself instead of waiting for her opponent to make an error.

 Gibson's ATA success drew the attention of Walter Johnson, a Lynchburg, Virginia, physician who was active in the African American tennis community.
 Under Johnson's patronage—he would later mentor Arthur Ashe as well—Gibson gained access to more advanced instruction and more important competitions, and later, to the United States Lawn Tennis Association (USLTA, later known as the USTA).

 In 1946, she moved to Wilmington, North Carolina, under the sponsorship of another physician and tennis activist, Hubert A. Eaton and enrolled at the racially segregated Williston Industrial High School.
 In 1949, she became the first Black woman, and the second Black athlete (after Reginald Weir), to play in the USTA's National Indoor Championships, where she reached the quarter-finals.
 Later that year she entered Florida A&M University (FAMU) on a full athletic scholarship and was a member of the Beta Alpha chapter of Alpha Kappa Alpha sorority.